ericoporto/ags-manual-wiki/Globalfunctions_Event.md

     on_text_input(int ch)

 Called when the player's key presses form a printable character.
-The difference between this and `on_key_code` is that not every key corresponds to the printable char, and some chars may be created by pressing multiple keys (which also depends on the current system language).
+The difference between this and `on_key_press` is that not every key corresponds to the printable char, and some chars may be created by pressing multiple keys (which also depends on the current system language).

 The `ch` argument contains a unicode character code, and may be used with the [String functions](String).